Jai McDowall: 2019–2021: Cry, Home, Closer

-2021–present: Single release and joining G4
+2021–present: G4

 In 2021, McDowall released a new single entitled "All of Me", a cover of the song released by John Legend to mark ten years since his appearance on Britain's Got Talent in 2011.
 The song made an appearance on the UK iTunes Charts, debuting at number 91 where it remained in its second week before falling out of the top 100.
 McDowall featured and performed in a UK musical production of Come What May which began in late 2021.
 He also performed two tours with Jonathan Ansell of Les Musicals.
 In 2023, McDowall joined the vocal troupe G4, replacing original member Lewis Raines.
 In December 2023, McDowall featured in a BBC Scotland documentary hosted by Michelle McManus entitled Michelle McManus: Talent Show Winners, where McDowall spoke about his subsequent career following his win on Britain's Got Talent and joining G4 earlier in the year.